 In this tutorial, you will learn how to configure your WordPress Discussion Settings.

-Select Settings > Discussion in your WordPress menu …
+Select Settings > Discussion in your WordPress dashboard menu …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.

 If you want to encourage interaction on your website or blog and allow visitors and users to post comments and initiate discussions or provide reciprocal acknowledgements to other websites using pingbacks and trackbacks, then enable these settings.

 If you want to prevent people from leaving comments or disable notifications being sent from your site to other sites and vice-versa, then configure the settings in this section to suit your own needs.

 - You can override the default article settings specified in this section for each individual post published on your site.

 - If you want to encourage visitors commenting on your site, you can configure WordPress anti-spam plugins to help control “comment spam”.

 If you want to set up your WordPress site quickly, then follow these steps:

 - Complete the tutorial below to learn more about each of the options in the Discussion Settings section.